GSA/digitalgov.gov/content/events/2024/04/2024-04-18-uswds-monthly-call-april-2024.md

 **Slide 93:** What could we do if we had the opportunity to focus on our shared mission: Shaping the future of government digital services?
 This technology is critical, necessary infrastructure, but the important question is what we're able to do with it.
 And that's a great question to start to ask.

-**Slide 94:** So before we get into Q&A, I'd like to introduce Jame Mejia, a front-end engineer, and a contractor on the USWDS core team, and the person who knows more of the details than I do!
+**Slide 94:** So before we get into Q&A, I'd like to introduce James Mejia, a front-end engineer, and a contractor on the USWDS core team, and the person who knows more of the details than I do!
 James, can you introduce yourself, and we'll move on to Q&A!

 **Slide 95:** Q&A

-**Slide 96:** Thanks for joining today’s USWDS monthly call.
+**Slide 96:** Thanks for joining today's USWDS monthly call.
 We'll be back next month to help celebrate Global Accessibility Awareness Day with a special guest and discussion on building accessible civic spaces.
 This is going to be a good one!
 Please look out for an event feedback survey from Digital.gov.
 You'll get this in your email, and there's also a link in the chat.
 Your feedback makes a difference to us, so we'd appreciate the extra time it takes you to provide it.

 And if you have a question we weren't able to answer in the call, or thought of later, please head into our public Slack and ask it there.
 We'll be around after the call to answer questions.